-The accompanying schedule of expenditures of federal awards (SEFA) includes the federal award activity of Epic Blended Learning Charter School ("Epic") under programs of the federal government for the year ended June 30, 2021.
+The accompanying schedule of expenditures of federal awards ("SEFA") includes the federal award activity of Epic One-on-One Charter Schools ("Epic") under programs of the federal government for the year ended June 30, 2021.
 The information in this SEFA is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the SEFA presents only a selected portion of the operations of Epic, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Epic.
+Because the SEFA presents only a selected portion of the operations of Epic One-on-One, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Epic One-on-One.